protectai/llm-guard/docs/output_scanners/no_refusal.md

 # No Refusal Scanner

 It is specifically designed to detect refusals in the output of language models.
-By comparing the generated output to a predefined dataset of refusal patterns, it can ascertain whether the model has produced a refusal in response to a potentially harmful or policy-breaching prompt.
+By using classification it can ascertain whether the model has produced a refusal in response to a potentially harmful or policy-breaching prompt.

 ## Attack